 Just Some Observations

-For those who truly have comedy talent and want to jump into stand-up comedy, here are some simple observations that you may want to consider:
+For those who truly have comedy talent and want to jump into stand-up comedy, here are some simple observations that you may want to consider as you move forward:

 - Creating stand-up comedy material that works and works well to generate laughs is not difficult at all.
 However it is a process, one that I don’t recommend that a new comedian try to tackle armed only with a few stand-up comedy tips and some assumptions that are not accurate.